RoboCup-SPL/GameController/README.txt

-This is the GameController2 made by team B-Human for the RoboCup SPL.
+This is the GameController2 developed by team B-Human for the RoboCup SPL.

+If there are any question, please contact yuzong@informatik.uni-bremen.de .

 ########## 1. Building from Source ##########